AhmadFachrur123/Data_Analysis/README.md

 # Data Analyst Portfolio Project Repository
-This Repository will hold all of the code and queries from Portfolio Projects we create.
+This Repository will hold all of the code and queries from Portfolio Projects I create.